Sign Board Design – Getting Your Signage Design Perfect

 As part of a fully rounded marketing and branding campaign, businesses should put every effort into designing a compelling sign.
-Dedicating a good amount of your budget to your physical signboard shows your customers or clients that you are committed to your business (and proud!).
+Dedicating a budget to your physical signboard shows your customers or clients that you are committed to your business (and proud!).

-How to Design Your Signboard for Maximum Effect
+How to Design Your Signage for Maximum Effect

 For a sign that does all you need it to do, you’ll have to think about the following factors.

-Branding – Your sign will be effective for many reasons, not the least of which will be your overall branding strategy incorporated into its design.
-Consider the larger branding picture when designing your sign and incorporate existing strategies.
+Branding – Your signage design will be effective for many reasons, not the least of which will be your overall branding strategy incorporated into its design.
+Whether you choose to go for a minimalist style, a bold sign board design, or a professional signage design, do consider the larger branding picture of your company so that it works together with your existing strategies.

-Color – Color is the most important element in brand recognition, according to countless studies.
-If you have an existing logo with a color scheme, then this should be the starting point for your signboard design.
+Colour – Colour is the most important element in brand recognition, according to countless studies.
+If you have an existing logo with a colour scheme, then this should be the starting point for your signboard design.

 Lighting – This decision is crucial.
-It’s almost a question of what kind rather than whether to have lighting.
+It’s almost a question of what kind rather than whether to have lighting if your office or shop operates at night, or is located within a building.
 You may be limited to a spotlight if your structure doesn’t allow for implementation of a backlight.
-You should definitely opt for 24-hour exposure, so lighting is a major consideration.
+There are many options available for your signboard design be it front lit, back lit, neon, spotlight, etc. You’ll be spoilt for choice.

-Materials – Long gone are the days when all you need is a piece of wood and some paint to make the best sign in town.
+Materials – Long gone are the days when all you need is a piece of wood and some paint to make the best sign board design in town.
 From acrylic channel light designs to classic metal signage, there are lots of options.
 You can even combine acrylic lightbox designs with stickers for coloured effect, together with in-built LED lighting.
+Some even go the extent of using exotic metals like bronze or stainless steel for their signages.

 Size – Bigger is better in many cases, but check with your local council first, since there may be size limitations in your area.
 But bigger isn’t always better: consider the boutique owner who wants to convey sophistication and style with her sign.
 In that case a smaller design would be perfect.
 Remember: when considering size, consider how far away it can be seen.